TrashUwU/PokeAssistant/README.md

 ### Want to help?
 Star the repository, refer your friends to this Github repository!
 Join the support server to request faster results, no ads and decreased rate limit!
 You must create a support ticket to contact the moderators.
 ### Is it harmful?
 The bot is completely safe.
 You will not get banned from Pokétwo or Discord.
-But do not leak your bot token.
+But do not show your bot token to others.
 ### Bot Repl
 https://replit.com/@ButterTaurus/PokeAssistant
 ### Server invite link